-- 10. Define a Quasi Government Partnership as "non-profit that works directly with government entities, government associations, joint powers authorities, statewide associations, etc.)." - 11.
-To be eligible for a partnership, all applicants must meet the definition of a partnership, which is Governments, Government Associations, and Quasi-Government groups (a non-profit organization that works directly with government entities, government associations, joint powers authorities, statewide associations, etc.). - 12.
-Add a criterion to evaluate the degree to which the submitted abstracts demonstrate "Innovation and Reflects Strategic Planning." - 13.
-Clarify the Criteria definitions and sub-criteria descriptions (e.g. define "Skill and Experience" Criteria to include experience with "related projects").
+- 6. Define a Quasi Government Partnership as "non-profit that works directly with government entities, government associations, joint powers authorities, statewide associations, etc.)." - 7.
+To be eligible for a partnership, all applicants must meet the definition of a partnership, which is Governments, Government Associations, and Quasi-Government groups (a non-profit organization that works directly with government entities, government associations, joint powers authorities, statewide associations, etc.). - 8.
+Add a criterion to evaluate the degree to which the submitted abstracts demonstrate "Innovation and Reflects Strategic Planning." - 9.
+Clarify the Criteria definitions and sub-criteria descriptions (e.g. define "Skill and Experience" Criteria to include experience with "related projects"). - 10.
+Weight the criteria in a manner similar to the Third Party selection process, including increasing the weighting for "Innovation and Reflects Strategic Plan" and decreasing the weighting for "Feasibility." - 11.
+Send the draft Criteria to existing Partners for feedback.